Written byConnie Yang

-To start up an Intel-based Mac into Safe Mode:
+To start up an Intel-based Mac in Safe Mode:

 - Hold down the Shift key when restarting your Mac.

-- Release the key when seeing the Apple logo and loading bar.
+- Release the key when you see the Apple logo and loading bar.

-To boot up an Apple M1 Mac into Safe Mode:
+To boot up an Apple Silicon Mac into Safe Mode:

 - Shut down your Mac and wait about 10 seconds to let it completely shut down.

-- Press down the power button until seeing the startup disks and Options.
+- Press down the power button until you see the startup disks and Options.